haud-ba/XTS_TRANSPORT_LAYER/ABSTRACT.md

 highly synchronized tasks such as `Flying Saw` applications, kinematic transformations, and G-code execution  logic with same-cycle responsiveness.
 Facilitating a numeric state grammar introduces safe and isolated execution of logic while minimizing the PLC cycles required to do so.
 This sequential execution only enforces PLC cycles intentionally.

-By enforcing a strict separation of concerns and utilizing pointer-based linked list structures, the code achieves a massive reduction in costly data operations.
+By enforcing a strict separation of concerns and utilizing pointer-based linked list structures, the code achieves reduction in costly data operations.
+The achieved complexity for station messaging and process messaging is constant O(1).
+Verifiable through implemented logging.
-Performance benchmarks demonstrate logic execution times of **80µs for 40 Movers/20 Stations** and **300µs for 108 Movers/53 Stations**, easily maintained within a standard **2ms PLC cycle**.
-This lightweight construction allows for significant computational headroom while drastically reducing Time-to-Market, even when employing only the lowest layer of the framework.
+Performance benchmarks demonstrate logic execution times of **80µs for 40 Movers/20 Stations** and **300µs for 108 Movers/53 Stations** and **550µs for 132 Movers/160 Stations**, easily maintained within a standard **2ms PLC cycle**.
+This lightweight construction allows for headroom while drastically reducing Time-to-Market, even when employing only the lowest layer of the framework.
+All enclosed or associated examples are ready to use and help you to quantify the headroom.

 While providing native access to the `Tc3_XTS_Utility` library for advanced track management and NCT features, the architecture ensures that the application layer remains agnostic to the underlying mechanics.